-Wrinkle bends are associated with the bending of pipe that result in creating local indentations along the length of the affected area.
+Wrinkle bends are associated with the bending of pipe that results in creating local indentations that may be regularly or irregularly spaced, along the length of the affected area.
 Wrinkle bends are not considered favorably by the pipeline codes and most operators.
 As a point of reference, ASME B31.8 841.231(g) states that wrinkle bends are permitted only on systems that operating at hoop stress levels less than 30% of the specified minimum yield strength.